rroseg/ThePicc/README.md

 These features were compiled into a table and saved in a pickle file.

 # views.py
-This file shows the inner workings of the recommender web application (http://thepicc.science)
+This file shows the inner workings of the recommender web application (http://thepicc.science).

+# About
+I created this web application as part of the Insight Data Science Fellowship.